sudomesh/sudowrt-firmware/README.md

 http://wiki.openwrt.org/doc/howto/buildroot.exigence#examples.of.package.installations

 # the "easy" way
-If you'd like to build the firmware in a controlled/clean environment, you can use [docker](https://docker.io) with the provided [Dockerfile](./Dockerfile):
+If you'd like to build the firmware in a controlled/clean environment, you can use [docker](https://docker.io) with the provided [Dockerfile](./Dockerfile) or a prebuilt image hosted on [our docker-hub](https://hub.docker.com/r/sudomesh/sudowrt-firmware/tags/).
+Docker provides good instructions for [installing docker-ce on Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/) or [Debian](https://docs.docker.com/install/linux/docker-ce/debian/) as well as other operating systems.

 First clone this repository: